KeyChain Screwdriver Pocket Tool

 thingiverse

-This is a Keychain Screwdriver Pocket Tool that uses a common pen style screwdriver that I have found at Autozone for $1.50 and I'm pretty sure I've seen it at Microcenter, Home Depot and Lowes from time to time for about $2.
-This little tool puts the following on your keychain: 1.
-A phillips head screwdriver 2.
+This is a compact Pocket Tool that utilizes a common pen style screwdriver found at Autozone for $1.50 and also available at Microcenter, Home Depot and Lowes for about $2.
+This handy tool attaches to your keychain and includes: 1.
+A Phillips head screwdriver 2.
 A flat head screwdriver 3.
-A magnet for pulling screws out of tight spaces. (the magnet also holds the bit in place).
-What you'll need: 1. one map magnet 4mm x 10mm - these are available on amazon and at hobby shops.
-2. one pen screwdriver tool (comes with two two-headed bits).
-The bits should measure just under 5mm.
-The bits that I used measured 4.95 to 4.96mm 3.
-Glue - I suggest a tiny dab of gorilla glue on the magnet before pressing the magnet in place.
-Don't use too much - remember it expands.
+A strong magnet for pulling screws out of tight spaces The magnet also securely holds the bit in place.
+You will need the following materials: 1.
+One 4mm x 10mm map magnet available on Amazon or at hobby shops.
+2. A pen screwdriver tool with two-headed bits, measuring just under 5mm.
+The bits I used measured 4.95 to 4.96mm.
+3. A small amount of glue - a tiny dab of Gorilla glue should be enough.
 Printing Instructions: 1.
-Print both STL parts: PocketScrewdriver07.STL and PocketScrewdriverCap08.STL I suggest using a brim with 5 outlines to help keep the parts on the print bed.
-Infill 20% or more.
-Shells 3 or 4 for strength.
-Layers 0.20mm Assembly: 1. put a tiny dab of glue on the magnet and push it into the top of the inner part.
+Print both STL parts: PocketScrewdriver07.STL and PocketScrewdriverCap08.STL Use a brim with 5 outlines to help keep the parts on the print bed.
+Set infill to 20% or more, shells to 3 or 4 for strength, and layers to 0.20mm.
+Assembly: 1.
+Apply a tiny dab of glue to the magnet and press it into the top of the inner part.
 2. Once dry, the bits will easily slide into the screwdriver and make contact with the magnet.
-The magnet will hold the bit in place. (unless you put too much glue which can get in the way).
-3. Hold the cap at the bumpy end and push the inner part firmly into place.
-It will snap into place when seated properly.
-Be careful not to hold your fingers over the springy "U Cuts" as these provide the spring action that holds the bit in place and these need to be able to freely move.
-4. You can snap the screwdriver part into the cap either direction.
-One direction will provide a compact pocket mode, the other direction will give you a better grip on the screwdriver when using the tool.
+The magnet will hold the bit in place unless too much glue gets in the way.
+3. Hold the cap at the bumpy end and firmly push the inner part into place.
+It should snap into place when seated properly.
+4. Be careful not to hold your fingers over the springy "U Cuts" as they provide the spring action that holds the bit in place.
+5. You can snap the screwdriver part into the cap either direction for a compact pocket mode or better grip on the tool.

 With this file you will be able to print KeyChain Screwdriver Pocket Tool with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on KeyChain Screwdriver Pocket Tool.